 The Association supported Young, Beginning and Small farmers through outreach and financial support programs.
 Education is at the heart of the programs, and includes seminars, speaking opportunities and training sessions, which are conducted throughout the year.
-These educational opportunities may be both in-house, in the form of events held by the Association, and external, in which case, the Association is a speaker or provider of educational materials.
+As a result of the COVID-19 protocols, these efforts had to be adjusted to limit or eliminate personal contact.
+The Association relied on other methods of communications, such as web-based meetings, seminars, and increased use of telephone conversations, in order to continue its education efforts.